Victor-203/Akan/README.md

     Victor Mutunga

 ## Setup instructions.
+To access this project on your local files, you can clone it using these steps
+1. Open your terminal
+1. Use this command to clone `$ git clone https://github.com/Victor-203/Akan.git
+1. This will clone the repositoty into your local folder
+1. __Enjoy :)__

 ## BDD.
     -See a  small description of what  the application does on the landing page.